 Rachel Dunham studied at Boston Architectural College and majored in Residential Interiors.

 Rachel's style ranges from transitional to eclectic to modern.
 She loves a pop of color, mixing patterns, and bringing interest through texture in her designs.
 She's a pro at mixing high and low end pieces to create the perfect space and is comfortable incorporating both new and existing pieces into her designs.
-Rachel also works across a range of budgets and often works with everyday families like her own.

 Prior to starting her own company, Rachel worked in the marketing industry for over 12 years where she managed digital marketing, creative, and social media for a broad range of national brands.